jkkummerfeld/website-source/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Postdoctoral Research Fellow
+role: Tenure-Track Faculty at the University of Sydney (mid-2022)

 # Organizations/Affiliations
 organizations:
-- name: University of Michigan
+- name: Postdoctoral Research Fellow at the University of Michigan
   url: ""

 # Short bio (displayed in user profile at end of posts)